CharlieGaynor/Trumps/README.md

 # Trumps

+!!
+Please see the Project report for full details of everything this project contains!!

+A reinforcement learning project titled:

+Comparison of deep learning reinforcement methods when learning rules in a custom environment

 Missions of this project:

 -- Learn more about reinforcement learning in a novel way, using a custom learning enviroment (trumps game)